giellalt/lang-lut/lut.md

-# Symbol affixes

-Noun inflection
-The Lushootseed language nouns inflect in time person aspect.
+Verbs
+Verbs in the Lushootseed language are actions.